 - Does the continuous loop (on some vertical and horizontal blinds) dangle freely?

-If you answered yes to any of these questions, you should consider making a few childproofing modifications to your window coverings.
+If you answered yes to any of these questions, consider making childproofing modifications to your window coverings.
 Below we’ve listed the most common child safety issues and sources for free safety repair kits.
-One solution or a combination of solutions may apply, depending upon the window covering’s style, use and how accessible it is to young children.
+One solution or a combination of solutions may apply, depending on the window covering’s style, use and accessibility to young children.

 Most window covering retailers provide child safety devices free of charge.
 Call the Window Covering Safety Council at 1-800-506-4636 to find a retailer near you, or to request free safety devices listed below: